The Hunger Games Lesson Plan Ideas

 Mentor sentences

 Since students enjoy the story, you can easily meet language standards with the material.
-This free download includes sentences for students to analyze and includes an answer key for you.
+This free download includes sentences for everyone to analyze and includes an answer key for you.
 Mentor sentences allow for meeting both language and literature standards.

 1. What do you notice about the sentence?
 Note if it is long or short.
 Can you find the subject?
 Tell me about the verb.